- Sockets Programming

 least one of them has available data (or any other event depending on what you

-field).
+set for the events field).
 The socket whose events’ field is not null and

-has the bitmask, for instance, POLLIN
+has the bitmask, for instance, POLLIN set is guranteed to instantly return

-upon a call to recv()
+upon a call to recv().

 Now let’s write a multi chat room application where multiple clients could